micah/vpn/README.md

 *WARNING* This is experimental software, do not rely on it for anything other than testing and development.
 It may leak information and should not be relied on for anything sensitive!

-## Install a debug version from CI
+## Install debug version

-A debug version of the app is built in the project's CI, which you can install and run on your device.
+A debug version of the app is built in each CI run, you can install it on your phone for debugging/development purposes.

+### Download debug version

+You can [download the latest successfully built package](https://gitlab.torproject.org/tpo/applications/vpn/-/package_files/1206/download) from the [Gitlab package archive](https://gitlab.torproject.org/tpo/applications/vpn/-/packages).
+Once you have downloaded the apk, you will need to install it on your phone, please follow the [process for installation on your phone](#install-package-on-phone) to do so.

-### Download the latest CI artifact
+### Download debug version from CI

+If you downloaded the apk in the previous step, you do not need to follow this step, unless you are looking for an older built version of the apk.
+Older versions are obtained directly from the CI artifacts.

 If you go to the [pipelines](https://gitlab.torproject.org/tpo/applications/vpn/-/pipelines) page, look for the most recent successful pipeline, and then on the right side you will find a `Download artifacts` button.
 Click that to download the `artifacts.zip` file.

 You will then need to unzip this artifacts.zip file on your computer.
 The android package is `outputs/apk/debug/app-debug.apk`.

+## Install package on phone

 ### Install adb
 In order to install this unsigned package, you will need to have the command-line tool `adb` installed on your computer.
 On a Debian, or Debian-derived machine, you can `sudo apt install adb` to install it.
 If using something else, [follow a tutorial](https://www.xda-developers.com/install-adb-windows-macos-linux/) to get it installed.